hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 :::note

 Ephemery is a single network that rolls back to the genesis after a set period of time.
 Ephemery is focused on short term and heavy testing usecases.
-The purpose of this is also to avoid problems like insufficient testnet funds, inactive validators, state bloat, and similar issues faced by long-running testnets.
+The purpose of this is also to avoid problems like insufficient testnet funds, inactive validators, state bloat faced by long-running testnets.

 :::